sangcodes/successful-anemone/src/pages/index.md

       - type: feature_item
         title: Kids and Young Adults
         content: >-
           Children learn in an exciting, positive environment - allowing them to thrive.
 Our younger students learn to understand the meaning of focus and discipline as it is applied in each basic skill that they are taught.
+          Through dedicated training, teenagers and young adults improve their inner spirit.
+Feelings of confidence and self-esteem are shaped and developed in an environment of encouragement and respect.
         image: images/feature2.png
         image_alt: App users welcoming a new member
       - type: feature_item